skip to content

 Risk assessment sections

 If a trip is over tolerance, all categories of possible hazard must be considered.
 If after due consideration, you decide there are no risks associated with a particular category, you can make one entry marked as N/A under that category and score it low/insignificant.
 The risk assessment section is completely free text and you can enter as much or as little detail as necessary.
+There is no limit on the number of hazards you can enter under each category.

 Finding your approvers